midnightntwrk/midnight-architecture/proposals/0009-composable-contracts-syntax.md

 attempts to call a circuit that does not exist on a contract (is not present in the corresponding instance of `ContractState`), then the runtime must fail with an error indicating as much.

+### No Parametrically Polymorphic Contracts

+The current proposal does not support parametrically polymorphic contracts.
+This is because it is unclear what it means to deploy a parametrically polymorphic contract.
+In typical parametrically polymorphic languages, one must eventually supply a concrete type for a type parameter.
+What does it mean to supply a concrete type to a parametrically polymorphic contract?
+Is the concrete type supplied when the contract is deployed?
+If so, how would such a type be represented on chain?
+Is the concrete type fixed for the lifetime of the contract?
+If not, under what conditions can the concrete type change, and what is the mechanism for doing so?

 ## Proving System Changes

 Internal contract calls will use the exact commitment-messaging mechanism proposed [here](./0007-abcird-contract-interfaces.md).